 3 Best Coolers to Keep Camping Food Cold

 It features a hydrolok zipper and super durable carry straps.

-Empty weight is 5.5 lbs and can hold up to 30 pounds of ice.
+The empty weight is 5.5 lbs and can hold up to 30 pounds of ice.
 Now that should cool things down.
-For volume, it will hold 24 cans of beer – using a 2:1 ice to beer ratio.
+For volume, it will hold 24 cans of beer – using a 2:1 ice-to-beer ratio.